 You can find substitutions for all of these ingredients below in the green shaded box.

-How to Make Teriyaki Chicken on the Grill
+How to make Grilled Teriyaki Chicken

 - Marinate the chicken in cooled teriyaki sauce for min 2 hours or overnight.